Poetry

 And put an end to his terrors

-He will breath fire and scorch you
+He will breathe fire and scorch you

 You will fear his terrible wrath